 To help the sector grow, we need to know more about the experience of existing heat pump installers.
 It’s important to understand what’s going well, the challenges installers face and the areas where innovation can help drive progress.
 This is becoming particularly important as home heating decarbonisation becomes more prominent on the policy agenda and the urgency for heat pump adoption grows.

-The aim of this project was to gather the opinions of those currently installing heat pumps in the UK through a survey led by the installer community.
+This project aimed to gather the opinions of those currently installing heat pumps in the UK through a survey led by the installer community.
 We worked in collaboration with two industry experts – Emma Bohan, general manager at IMS Heat Pumps, and Nathan Gambling, an educator, industry expert and host of the BetaTalk podcast and director of Jouln.
 The value of this collaboration was in bringing together industry experience from Emma and Nathan, and the practical knowledge of survey design and data analysis that Nesta offers.

 Over October and November 2023, we ran a survey of the heat pump installer sector in collaboration with Emma Bohan, Managing Director at IMS Heat Pumps, and Nathan Gambling, educator, industry expert, and host of the BetaTalk podcast.
 You can explore all the questions we asked in the survey on our heat pump installer survey Miro board.